WindowsVista42/ctex_format/ctex_lib/proposal.md

 ## INTRODUCTION

 This data representation is built around SIMD and easily supports up to avx512.
 At the time of this being created, it is the latest and greatest.
-While future technologies might prove to be better, designing around likely, yet still theoretical, future hardware would be even more overkill than this current approach is.

 The following section gives a brief overview of the *simd friendly* layout of CTEX 0.2+.
 The section after gives a visual overview of the layout.